-- If travelling to the USA your destination address in the USA - this information will be provided on the accommodation voucher we send with your travel documentation.
+- If travelling to the USA your destination address in the USA - this information will be provided with your travel documentation.

 Travelling with minors : If you are travelling with your own child/children but the other parent is not travelling with you it is essential to obtain a letter from the non-travelling parent giving their consent for the child/children to travel, as this may be requested at immigration.
 This applies whether the child/children share your surname or not.
 In addition, if your child/children do not share your surname it is advisable to take their birth certificate/s with you to prove that you are a legal guardian.
 If you are travelling with minors who are not your own children then a letter signed by both parents giving their consent should be obtained and taken with you.

 Honeymoon travellers : Newly married couples often wish to travel under their married name.
 Unless you have enough time to get a full passport in your married name before travelling we do not recommend this.
 It is easier and less stressful, albeit not as romantic, to book flights in a maiden name and stick with an existing passport, then make the necessary changes when you return home.

 Section 5 - Passport, Visa & Health Information, FCO Travel Advice and Driving Licences

 It is important to verify you and your party can satisfy the entry requirements to match your intended travel arrangements.
 Be aware that with the introduction of machine-readable and biometric passport requirements to countries such as the USA, having incorrect documentation can prevent travel.
 Also, some countries require that passengers’ passports be valid for at least 6 months after completion of their journey.
 Whilst this is not the case everywhere, it’s as well to be sure.
 For more information on ordering a new passport and how long it takes visit www.direct.gov.uk/passports.